Login

 Exceptionally well

 Has this kit prompted any new food related initiatives within your school?
-Not at this stage but some potential plans for the future!
+Compost at school for any waste

 Helpful Report

 What are three words that describe the activities in this kit?
-Exciting, Motivating and Encouraging
+Real life learning

 How effective was the resource in fostering critical thinking about food waste issues?